Easter Sunday School Lesson: Jesus Is Our Savior

 In their circle, have kids turn to the right so they’re facing the back of the person who was to their right in the circle.

 Say: Is there anything weighing on you right now—something you did wrong that you want to talk to Jesus about?
-Right now, talk to Jesus about that, and thank him for taking your punishment.
+Right now, talk to Jesus about that, and thank him for rescuing you on the cross.

 Allow time.